Imagine a Day Without Water

 Posted on Thursday, Oct.
 5, 2017 at 11:34 am

 Madison uses 27 million gallons of water a day.
 Can you imagine one day without it?

-It takes 22 wells, 30 reservoirs, 860 miles of main, and about 125 people to get safe water to every home and business in Madison.
-As the Value of Water Coalition launches its “Imagine a Day Without Water” campaign (Sept.15th), here’s a look at what happens in one single day to keep safe water running in Madison.
+It takes 22 wells, 30 reservoirs, 860 miles of main, and about 125 people to get safe water to every home and business in Madison -- water to put out fires, wash hands, clean laundry, irrigate gardens, warm and cool buildings, flush toilets, sterilize surgical instruments, and drink.
+As the Value of Water Coalition launches its “Imagine a Day Without Water" campaign (Oct.17th), here’s a look at what happens in one single day to keep safe water running in Madison.

 12:00 a.m.
 Refilling Madison's reservoirs

 While much of Madison is sleeping, pump operator Karmjit Singh sits in a central control room at Madison Water Utility and starts the slow process of refilling the city’s reservoirs.